ddrous/ncflow/README.md

 - a Learner: a model and loss function
 - A Trainer: to train
 - a VisualTester: to test and visualize the results
-- a HPFactory: to find hyper-parameters for our models

 Diagram showing the flow across the modules.